-- · Prepare food in common with at least one other person in the dwelling, - · Are members of a religious community, or - Are children who have not been included in state living arrangement C or D.
+- · Prepare food in common with at least one other person in the dwelling, - Are members of a religious community, or - Are children who have not been included in state living arrangement C or D. - Whose federal benefit rate has been reduced by one-third because of the federal determination that the recipient is both living in someone else's household and receiving some amount of free or subsidized food and shelter.